+According to the Minnesota Golf Association’s research, close to one-third of the state’s households include a golfer.
 Every year, Minnesota is ranked at or near the top of states with the most golfers per capita in the country.
 Minnesotans simply love golf.
 It is one of the best places in the country to play, and the locals know that.
-So here are some reasons why you will love Minnesota golf as well.

 Cold winters make getting outside difficult during certain months of the year, so when the temperatures begin to rise and the courses green up, many Minnesotans are eager to make up for lost time after a winter with cabin fever.

-There is a misnomer that the golf season is short in this land-locked northern clime, but truth be told, there are six full months (April 15 - Oct.
+There is a misnomer that the golf season is short in this land-locked northern climate, but truth be told, there are six full months (April 15 - Oct.
 15) of solid golf in decent weather in Minnesota, and oftentimes more.
-March frequently sees the opening of courses in the southern parts of the state, and when the winters are mild, November sees many rounds for the adventurous willing to brave slightly chillier temps on emptier courses.
+March frequently sees the opening of courses in the southern parts of the state, and when the winters are mild, November offers many rounds for the those willing to brave slightly chillier temps on emptier courses.

-Particularly in late summer and early fall, the condition of Minnesota courses is unsurpassed by anywhere in the country.
+Particularly in late summer and early fall, the condition of Minnesota courses is hard to beat.
 Minnesota has always been blessed with fertile land, and when the summer heat starts to subside in late August, there are simply few better places to play than on a Minnesota golf course.

 The many courses with bentgrass tees, greens and fairways make Minnesota a pleasurable golf destination.
 The University of Minnesota’s horticultural department spends a lot of time and effort developing new strains of grasses that are perfect for golf in the area, and Minnesota courses are a willing testing ground for the latest and greatest.